- Chino, CA LocationChino, CA Location

 Volunteers assisting are Bruce Ritchey, John Benjamin, Fran Pieri, Guy Hill, Chris Hill, Bob Velker, Greg Pascal, Bill Buchanan, John Zing, Ron Hackworth, Keith Parker, Bob Poteete, Jose Macasaquit, John Maloney, Steve Hinton, George Higgins, Bud Fine, and Dick Horst.

 Planes of Fame has been offered an amazing opportunity to get the P-59 in the air.
 An anonymous donor has put up $25,000 as a matching grant to raise the $50,000 needed to finish the P-59.
 For every dollar up to $25,000 donated, a dollar will be given.
-But act fast!
-We only have until May 31, 2013 to raise the matching funds.
+Be a part of this historical project, donate now!

 Me-109 (Hispano HA 1112 “Buchon”)